damian-lis/portfolio-website/README.md

   }
 ```

-As we can see, it is a simple method that creates the this.curtain element with the help of the createElementFn helper, which has the listener set to event clicks which calls the toggleShow method.
+As we can see, it is a simple method that creates the this.curtain element with the help of the createElementFn helper, which has the listener set to event clicks which calls the toggleShow method (method discussed later)

 <br/>

 #### 2.5.
 Description of use appendElementsToContainerFn helper (constructor)

-At the end of the constructor logic created element (this.curtain) is attached to the passed container using appendElementsToContainerFn helper (the element is visible in the DOM structure).
+At the end of the constructor logic created element (this.curtain) is attached to the passed container using appendElementsToContainerFn helper.

 <br/>

 #### 2.6.
-Description of toggleShow method (toggle "on")
+Description of toggleShow method

 The main method that calls the rest of the Curtain object methods is the toggleShow method, the implementation of which is shown below (scripts/objects/Curtain.js):